followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/onUploadError.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [uploadError](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Events/#uploadError) event.
+A function that is executed when an error occurs during the file upload.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when an error has occurred during uploading.

 The following code shows how you can handle a network error.

 ---